Diesel Exhaust Fluid - FAQ

 - What is the chemical process of producing urea and what is the energy balance of this process?

 - The production of urea involves the raw materials of ammonia and carbon dioxide.
-Two principle reactions take place in the formation of urea.
+Two reactions take place in the formation of urea.
 The first is an exothermic (heat releasing) reaction in which ammonia + carbon dioxide creates ammonium carbamate.
 The second reaction is an endothermic (absorbing energy within heat) reaction in which ammonium carbamate is converted into water + urea.

 - Is the 32.5% urea solution critical?